Skip to the main content

 • Strength Required Lift up to 5 kg

-Operations managers usually work standard office hours but may work overtime when an organization makes significant changes to its operations.
+Operations managers usually work standard office hours.
+They may work overtime when an organization makes significant changes to its operations.
+Operations managers should be flexible enough to adjust their schedule to the business’s needs.
 Some travel may be required, particularly in organizations with many facilities.

 Interests & Abilities